rcornwell/TinyTcl/docs/user_guide.md

 - args procname      Returns the arguments to procname if procname exists.
 - body procname      Returns the body of procname if procname exists.
-- commands ?pattern  Returns a list of commands including proceedure.
+- commands ?pattern  Returns a list of commands including procedure.
                      If pattern given returns only the matching elements.
 - exists varName     Returns 1 if varName exists, 0 if not.
 - globals ?pattern   Returns a list of global variables.
-- level number      Returns arguments for proceedure running at number.
+- level number      Returns arguments for procedure running at number.
 - local ?pattern    Returns local variable from current level.
 - procs ?pattern    Returns list of user defined procs.
 - vars ?pattern     Returns list of variables defined.